-- 20. It is the interests of everyone that complaints are resolved at the earliest possible stage.
-The experience of the first contact between the complainant and the school can be crucial in determining whether their complaint will escalate. - 21.
-Staff need to be sensitive to any potential actual or perceived conflicts of interest or difficulties of a particular member of staff being involved in investigating the complaint. - 22.
-To ensure clarity of understanding, a Complaint Form needs to be completed.
-This ensures that there is no conflict in determining what the complaint consists of and the action taken by members of staff. - 23.
+- 25. It is to be hoped that most concerns can be expressed and resolved on an informal basis. - 26.
+Concerns should be raised with a member of staff.
+Complainants should not approach individual governors to raise concerns or complaints.
+They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure. - 27.
+It is the interests of everyone that complaints are resolved at the earliest possible stage.
+The experience of the first contact between the complainant and the school can be crucial in determining whether their complaint will escalate. - 28.
+Staff need to be sensitive to any potential actual or perceived conflicts of interest or difficulties of a particular member of staff being involved in investigating the complaint.

+- 29. To ensure clarity of understanding, a Complaint Form needs to be completed.
+This ensures that there is no conflict in determining what the complaint consists of and the action taken by members of staff. - 30.
 The member of staff will ensure that they have investigated it appropriately.
-This may include a meeting with the complainant. - 24.
-The member of staff investigating the complaint will respond to the complainant in writing, which will outline their response to the complaint and any action that has or will be taken. - 25.
+This may include a meeting with the complainant. - 31.
+The member of staff investigating the complaint will respond to the complainant in writing, which will outline their response to the complaint and any action that has or will be taken. - 32.
 It is normally expected that complaints will be acknowledged within five working days, and the Stage 1 process completed within fifteen school days.
-If it is clear that the process is going to take longer than this, the reasons for this should be explained to the complainant. - 26.
-The member of staff should update the Complaints Form and pass this to the PA of the relevant Headteacher or Head of School for retention, alongside their written response to the complainant.
+If it is clear that the process is going to take longer than this, the reasons for this should be explained to the complainant. - 33.
+The member of staff should update the Complaints Form and pass this to the PA of the relevant Headteacher / Head of School for retention, alongside their written response to the complainant.

-Stage 2: Complaint heard by appropriate senior member of staff appointed by the Executive Headteacher
+Stage 2: Complaint heard by appropriate senior member of staff appointed by the Headteacher / Head of School or Chief Executive Officer

-- 27. The complainant should write to the relevant Headteacher or Head of School giving details of either the areas of the complaint left outstanding following Stage 1 or concerning the Stage 1 process.
-This notification needs to be received within fifteen school days of the decision from stage 1 being issued to the complainant otherwise it will be deemed that the decision is accepted and the complaint will be closed. - 28.
-The Headteacher or Head of School may formally reject a complaint if, in their judgment, the complaint - Was received too long after the alleged incident for realistic investigation to take place; - Does not identify specific actions or incidents that are capable of being investigated; - Refers only to issues that have already been determined; - Is vexatious; or - Raises only minor matters that should have been resolved in discussion with the staff member involved. - 29.
-The Headteacher or Head of School will nominate a senior member of staff to investigate these issues (the "investigating officer"), or will escalate the complaint to the Executive
+- 34. Formal complaints must be made to the Headteacher / Head of School (unless they are about the Headteacher / Head of School), via the school office.
+This may be done in person or in writing (preferably on the Complaint Form). - 35.
+The complainant should write to the relevant Headteacher / Head of School giving details of either the areas of the complaint left outstanding following Stage 1 or concerning the Stage 1 process.
+This notification needs to be received within fifteen school days of the decision from stage 1 being issued to the complainant otherwise it will be deemed that the decision is accepted and the complaint will be closed. - 36.
+The Headteacher / Head of School or their PA will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days. - 37.
+The Headteacher / Head of School may formally reject a complaint if, in their judgment, the complaint - Was received too long after the alleged incident for realistic investigation to take place; - Does not identify specific actions or incidents that are capable of being investigated; - Refers only to issues that have already been determined; - Is vexatious; or - Raises only minor matters that should have been resolved in discussion with the staff member involved.